 What Set Me Free begins with Banks describing his innocent adolescent days leading up to his wrongful arrest for rape.
 The heartbreaking transition from Banks being an innocent 17-year-old to all of his innocence being stripped away in prison is difficult to watch unfold given that he was wrongfully thrown into prison based on no real facts.
 The raw emotion with which Banks tells his story is impactful; it gives the reader a hard look at the issues ingrained in our criminal justice system.
 Banks illustrates that our system provides no therapy or rehabilitation; thus, prison is simply a holding cell for the incarcerated to brew anger and induce trauma.

 Brian Banks’s voice is dominant throughout the book.
 It feels as if the reader is having a personal, heartfelt conversation with him about the traumas that he has encountered in his life, allowing the reader to put their own lives in perspective.
 Even after serving a cumulative of ten years to the system, first as incarcerated on parole for a crime he did not commit, Banks never stopped trying to improve himself while fighting for his innocence.
+These types of traumatic experiences can weigh heavily on a persons’ mind, that is why help such as Telehealth Psychologist Australia services as well as local mental health clinics are a good starting point for someone like Bank’s to go for so he can get through this time in the best emotional way possible.

 In high school, Banks was constantly working to achieve his goals whether it be improving his grades to attend and play football at his dream school, the University of Southern California, or hitting the gym to improve his football skills.
 In prison, Banks continued improving himself by attending classes, studying the law, learning the drums, and, most importantly, keeping spirits up.